Ruud Dokter

-Ruud Dokter is a Dutch football manager and former footballer who is a JIRA Panel Member/Technical Instructor for UEFA.
+Ruud Dokter (born 27 June 1955 in Makkinga) is a Dutch football manager and former footballer who is a JIRA Panel Member/Technical Instructor for UEFA.

 Playing career

-As a player, Dokter played in the Dutch lower leagues.
+As a player, Dokter played in the Dutch amateur leagues.

 Managerial career

 In 2013, Dokter was appointed high performance director of the Football Association of Ireland.
+His remit was reported to include the non-senior men's international programme.
 After that, he worked as JIRA Panel Member/Technical Instructor for UEFA.